-Anita's work has shown at the Print Center New York, Highpoint Center for Printmaking, the Print Center Philadelphia, BIEC de Trois-Rivieres, Quebec, Danforth Musuem of Art, Janet Turner Print Museum, Butler Institute of American Art, the Tokyo Print Triennial and in dozens of printmaking exhibitions around the world.
-Her images are featured in professional journals, textbooks and literary publications.
-She is an elected member of the Society of American Graphic Artists, the Boston Printmakers, the Los Angeles Printmaking Society and a Past President of the Monotype Guild of New England.
-She has received numerous awards and honors throughout her career.
+Anita's work has exhibited at the Print Center New York, Highpoint Center for Printmaking, the Print Center Philadelphia, BIEC de Trois-Rivieres, Quebec, London Print Studio, Danforth Museum of Art, the Janet Turner Print Museum, the Tokyo Print Triennial and in dozens of national and international group exhibitions.
+She has received numerous awards and honors throughout her long career.
+Her images feature in professional journals, textbooks and literary publications.
+She is Past President of the Monotype Guild of New England, an elected member of the Society of American Graphic Artists, the Boston Printmakers and the Los Angeles Printmaking Society.
+She lives and works in rural New England.

 Her work is held in many private and public collections in the US and aboad.